 3. MINIMUM WAGE INCREASE

-From October 1st 2015 the national minimum wage hourly rate has been increased from £6.50 to £6.70 (adults, with similar increases for young workers and apprentices).
+As from October 1st 2015, the national minimum wage hourly rate has been increased from £6.50 to £6.70 for adults, as well as similar increases for young workers and apprentices.

 4. A LOSS OF POWER FOR TRIBUNALS

-Again, from October 1st, Tribunals no longer have the power to make recommendations that go beyond an individual employee’s own circumstances in a claim for discrimination.
+Again, from October 1st, Tribunals no longer have the power to make recommendations that go beyond an employee’s circumstances in a claim for discrimination.

 5. SMOKING IN CARS WITH CHILDREN BANNED

-Employers will now need to revise their company car policies in cases where employees use company cars for family purposes as, from October 1st 2015, drivers of private cars in England will be banned from smoking in them if they are carrying children (U18) as passengers.
+Employers will now need to revise their company car policies in cases where employees use company cars for family purposes.
+As from October 1st 2015, drivers of private cars in England will be banned from smoking in them if they are carrying children as passengers.